harvey93/DigitalWallet/README.md

 ![Add Payment](/docs/Add.gif)

-The payment form is rendered conditionally based on the value of my status slice of state.
+The payment form is rendered conditionally based on the value of the status slice of state.

 ```
 renderForm(){